sowmya-palivela/Binance-Trading-Bot/README.md

 # Binance Futures Trading Bot (Testnet)

-This project is a simplified Python trading bot that demonstrates how to place MARKET and LIMIT orders on Binance Futures Testnet using a CLI interface.
+A modular Python CLI trading bot that places MARKET and LIMIT orders on Binance Futures Testnet with structured logging and input validation.

 ## Setup